 It’s a fact of business life: Paying federal and state unemployment taxes is not optional.
 Small businesses, especially, might not be aware of their responsibilities when it comes to filing or responding to claims but not following the rules could result in hefty penalties.

-The June jobs report suggested an unemployment rate of around 12%, a slight improvement but still a higher level than seen in decades.
+The August jobs report showed unemployment falling to 8.4%, a notable improvement but still dramatically higher than the figure of 3.5% experienced at the turn of the year.
 It’s never been more important for employers to understand their responsibilities—if you’re forced to furlough or lay off employees, you’ll want to let them know the benefits they can seek.

 Here, we’ll first cover the basics of employer responsibility for unemployment benefits and then dive into what you need to know about Pandemic Unemployment Assistance.